theSage21/expenses/README.md

 ## Features

 - Replies to each message and marks it as recorded.
-- Automatically tags messages with information found in the sms.
+- Automatically tags messages with information found in the sms so that you can quickly search for it later on in telegram.
+- You can import Walnut expense reports to backfill your database.
 - `/report` returns monthly totals

 ## Pre-requisites